 “For God so loved the world that he gave his one and only son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his son to condemn the world, but to save the world through him.”
 John 3:16-17

 The Bible Transforms us

-If we seriously commit to reading, studying, and meditating on the God’s word at least five days a week, then it will have a huge impact in your life… unless you allow what you read to change your perspective on life and God.
-We may read the entire Bible but if we keep our hearts and minds closed to its teachings, we are just gathering information.
+If we seriously commit to reading, studying, and meditating on the God’s word at least five days a week, then it will have a huge impact in your life.
+If we allow what we read to change our perspective on life and God, it will never truly change us.
+We are just gathering information.
 There is no real transformation.
 Only God can change the heart.

 I will give them an undivided heart and put a new spirit in them; I will remove from them their heart of stone and give them a heart of flesh.
 20 Then they will follow my decrees and be careful to keep my laws.
 They will be my people, and I will be their God.
 Ezekiel 11:19-20

 The Bible is not just that great book of historical facts or inspiring messages, the Bible is alive!
 God promises to breathe new life to those who will not only read or study it but who will meditate on it and keep it in their hearts.
 “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.”
 Romans 12:2

 It is my prayer that the Lord has spoken to you today about getting to know him through the Bible.
 It’s never too late to start reading the Bible.
 Game?